The Bankrate promise

-Take a critical look at your insurance coverage and make sure you are both appropriately insured and not spending money on coverage you do not need.
+Take a critical look at your insurance coverage and make sure you are both appropriately insured and not spending money on coverage you may not need.
 If you anticipate having trouble paying your home insurance or auto insurance premiums, talk with your agent to explore your options.

 To stay up to date with the latest insurance industry updates, sign up for alerts with your insurance provider and check often with trusted news providers and industry organizations, like NAIC’s Coronavirus Resource Center.